anotheruiguy/node-sass-boilerplate/readme.md

 * run Node server `$ node app.js`
 * run grunt server `$ grunt watch`

-Now you should be able to navigate to `http://localhost:4000/` and see your project running.
+Now you should be able to navigate to `http://localhost:3000/` and see your project running.
+Run `PORT=4000 node app.js` to listen on a different port.

 ## Install a Sass framework